 This is now the only way you can buy goods in the former CUC stores, which are now known in Cuba as MLC stores.
 You cannot use actual cash--neither pesos nor US dollars or any other currency--in these stores.

 If you exchange some of your currency for Cuban Pesos, you can use it for taxis, in restaurants, to buy street food or peso shop items.
 Owners of private paladares and private rentals prefer to be paid in US Dollars.

-If you have a credit card issued by a US bank:
+If you have a credit card issued by a US bank--leave it at home

 American Express is reviewing the new regulations regarding use of American credit cards in Cuba.
 They hope to soon allow customers this choice.